bizzaccelerator/Footballers-transfers-Insights/README.md

 Once all raw data is collected for players, teams and weather targets, a pipeline - one for each source - is implemented to clean the data and save it into individual tables in BigQuery.

+All those data operations are performed using `python` and a dockerized application image with selenium and `Mage` as orchestration tool.
+All the infraestructure in defined and modified using `Terraform`.